SOliv1/ms-4-kuk-marketing/README.md

 #### Acknowledgements
 I received inspiration for this project from:-
+- ** Boutique-Ado**- Main attribute to Fullstack Project in Final Module by Chris Z.
 - "*The Spectator* - https://shop.spectator.co.uk/
--  the colour of my buttons are attributed to Spectator Shop
+-  The colour of my buttons are attributed to Spectator Shop - background-color: #d30037;
 -  Brian Machira - *CI Mentor*
 - Stephen from C.I.
 Tutor for trouble shooting databases
 - New Tutor from C. I. - Johann for trouble shooting image URLs on my website
 - Slack community - *various borrowed code snippets* which I then modify to suit my purposes, although